shreyaggarwal219/Ray-Tracer-in-Python/README.md

 SPP: 50 &nbsp Depth:10 &nbsp Time Taken: 290.37 sec

 ## **Glossy Reflections**
+Glossy surfaces are actually specular surfaces with micro surfaces at angles to surface plane.
+These micro surfaces reflect light not only specularly but also diffusely (at angles very close to the specular transmission), giving the surface a glossy appearance.

 <img width="300" alt="Glossy, spp50, mD10, 289 50" src="https://user-images.githubusercontent.com/64409854/205715261-f48bc269-2df4-4acf-97f4-51c99bef66a4.png">
 SPP: 50 &nbsp Depth:10 &nbsp Time Taken: 280.50 sec